All About Machine Tool Operators

 Life As a Machine Tool Operator

-Occupation Description Operate computer-controlled machines or robots to perform one or more machine functions on metal or plastic work pieces.
+- Set up and operate computer-controlled machines or robots to perform one or more machine functions on metal or plastic workpieces.

 - Write simple programs for computer-controlled machine tools.

 - Monitor machine operation and control panel displays and compare readings to specifications to detect malfunctions.

 What Skills Do You Need to Work as a Machine Tool Operator?